ArduPilot/ardupilot_wiki/copter/source/docs/gcs-failsafe.rst

 -  The operator turns off or otherwise disconnects the GCS
 -  The copter travels beyond the range of the  GCS telemetry radios
 -  The GCS telemetry radio on either end loses power
--  Wires connecting the GCS telemetry radio to the flight controller or ground equipment become disconnected
+-  Wires connecting the GCS telemetry radio to the autopilot or ground equipment become disconnected

 What will happen
 ================